10blackhole/guide-pca/README.md

 **Processing the image**

 Let us now start with our image processing.
 Here first, we will be grayscaling our image, and then we'll perform PCA on the matrix with all the components.
-We will also create and look at the scree plot to assess how many components we could retain and how much cumulative variance they capture.
+We will also create and look at the scree plot (In multivariate statistics, a scree plot is a line plot of the eigenvalues of factors or principal components in an analysis) to assess how many components we could retain and how much cumulative variance they capture.

 **Greyscaling the image**